Gyle/ClaudioKyle_Labyrinth_P2/Readme.md

 1) Log into GitHub and put in the path to this Repo.
 2) Select add project on top left
 3) enter path.
 EG: Gyle/COMP313_Unity_Game

+## Debugging
+Currently Right click is Debug Mode.
+In this mode, right click opens and closes all doors.